"An Epic Triumph of Good over Evil"

 SNOW WHITE AND THE HUNTSMAN is graced with beautiful cinematography, superb pacing, a gripping score, a tight script, great directing, and fantastic acting.
 This is an exciting and thrilling movie.
 Best of all, the movie is artfully infused with overt and symbolic Christian elements that will delight media-wise viewers.
 Snow White’s defeat of the evil queen proves the movie’s premise that the human soul in service to the Christian God can act as a vessel for God’s will in overcoming the demonic forces of darkness, or evil.
 However, some caution is advised due to the evil queen’s dark villainy, the intense action, and epic battle scenes reminiscent of the LORD OF THE RINGS movies and likely to scare younger viewers.

+In SNOW WHITE AND THE HUNTSMAN, an evil witch murders the king her husband and imprisons his daughter, Snow White.
+The queen’s magic mirror reveals that Snow White has surpassed her beauty and is endowed with the purest heart of all.
+The mirror adds, if the queen were to eat her rival’s heart, she can become immortal and secure her physical appearance forever.
+Snow White escapes into the dark forest.
+Enraged, the evil queen orders a huntsman to track her down.
+She tricks him into believing she can bring his dead wife back to life.
+However, the huntsman is won over by Snow White’s purity, beauty, and her pleas for help.
+Together, they hatch a plan to lead an army to vanquish the queen.
 SNOW WHITE AND THE HUNTSMAN is graced with beautiful cinematography, a tight script, great directing, and fantastic acting.
 It’s an exciting, thrilling movie.
 Best of all, it’s artfully infused with overt and symbolic Christian elements that will delight media-wise viewers.
 However, some caution is advised for SNOW WHITE AND THE HUNTSMAN due to intense action violence, some scary content, and the evil queen’s dark villainy.